nim-lang/Nim/doc/docgen.rst

-You can reference Nim identifiers from Nim documentation comments, currently only inside their ``.nim`` file (or inside a ``.rst`` file included from the ``.nim``).
+You can reference Nim identifiers from Nim documentation comments, currently only inside their ``.nim`` file (or inside a ``.rst`` file included from a ``.nim``).
 The point is that such links will be resolved automatically by `nim doc`:cmd: (or `nim jsondoc`:cmd: or `nim doc2tex`:cmd:).
 This pertains to any exported symbol like `proc`, `const`, `iterator`, etc.
 Syntax for referencing is basically a normal RST one: addition of underscore `_` to a *link text*.
-Link text is either one word or a group of words enclosed by backticks `\``.
+Link text is either one word or a group of words enclosed by backticks `\`` (for a one word case backticks are usually omitted).
 Link text will be displayed *as is* while *link target* will be set to the anchor [*]_ of Nim symbol that corresponds to link text.